 Before I file an adversary proceeding for a private loan, I check both of these requirements.
-I've found them to be the easiest way to determine if my client's private student loan debt should be excepted from discharge or whether I have to argue undue hardship.
+I've found focusing on those requirements to be the easiest way to determine if my client's private student loan debt meets the criteria for protection or whether I have to argue undue hardship.

 If your lender won't give you an affordable repayment plan and you can no longer afford your student loan payments, the bankruptcy process can help.